14 players available to Celtic and Rangers on pre-contracts including Leicester stars

-14 players available to Celtic & Rangers on pre-contracts including Newcastle United and Leicester City stars
+14 players available to Celtic and Rangers on pre-contracts including Leicester, Newcastle and Southampton stars - gallery

 The January transfer window is open but Celtic and Rangers are likely to have one eye on the summer as they plan ahead for the future.